 Goodwill represents the excess of the consideration transferred over the estimated fair value of assets acquired and liabilities assumed in a business combination.
 Intangible assets with indefinite useful lives are related to acquired in-process research and development projects and are measured at their respective fair values as of the acquisition date.
 Goodwill and intangible assets with indefinite useful lives are not amortized but are tested for impairment on an annual basis or more frequently if the Company becomes aware of any events or changes that would indicate the fair values of the assets are below their carrying amounts.
-Intangible assets related to in-process research and development projects are considered to be indefinite-lived until the completion or abandonment of the associated research and development efforts.
+Intangible assets related to in-process research and development efforts.
 If and when development is complete, which generally occurs if and when regulatory approval to market a product is obtained, the associated assets are deemed finite-lived and are amortized based on their respective estimated useful lives at that point in time.
 The Company has not recorded an impairment of goodwill or in-process research and development since inception.